 $ arp -d HWADDR

 One of the most important Linux network commands is The tcpdump command. tcpdump command is a packet analyzer that is able to capture and provide a description of the traffic being transmitted across a network interface.

-This access to packets which is the deepest level of the network can be vital when troubleshooting the network.
+This kind of access to the packets which is the deepest level of the network can be vital when troubleshooting the network.

 $ tcpdump -i <network_device>